 Skip to content

-Part 25: The 7-State Debounce State Machine — The Core of This Series
+Part 25: 7-State Debounce State Machine — The Core of This Series

-Following up on the previous article: non-blocking debounce works, but state variables are scattered, there is no concept of events, and startup edge cases are unhandled.
-This article solves all these problems with a 7-state finite state machine.
-This is a complete breakdown of the poll_events() method in button.hpp.
+Following up the previous part: Non-blocking debounce works, but state variables are scattered, there is no concept of events, and startup boundaries are not handled.
+This part solves all problems with a 7-state finite state machine.
+This is a complete breakdown of the update method in Debouncer.

 Why We Need a State Machine

-The core logic of the non-blocking debounce code from the previous article looks like this:
+The core logic of the non-blocking debounce code from the previous part looked like this:

 c